You are currently viewing Organizing Your Finances

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something we have recommended.
 This commission comes at no additional cost to you but will help us keep this site up and running and ad-free!
 Thank you for all the support.
 You can read our full privacy policy here.

-• Find and use software.
-Quickbooks is popular but can be challenging for non-accounting-minded folks.
+Quickbooks is popular but can be challenging for non-accounting minds.
 It’s also a bit pricey for some people.
-Thankfully, many free options will connect with your bank account(s) and allow you to track your spending and income in ways that make sense for you.
+Thankfully, many free options will connect with your bank account(s) and allow you to track your spending and income in ways that make sense.
 Wave is one of our favorites, as it works for business and personal expenses.

-• Use email folders.
 Online shopping makes it easy to hit the delete button when your order confirmation arrives.
 However, remember that order confirmation functions as your receipt.
-So if you’re purchasing something that could be a tax write-off, it might be better to save it in an email folder you create for that purpose.
-Then, at tax time, you can print or forward all those email receipts and provide them to your tax preparer.
+So, if you’re purchasing something that could be a tax write-off, it might be better to save it in an email folder you create for that purpose.
+Then, you can print or forward all those email receipts and provide them to your tax preparer at tax time.

-• Know what to save and for how long.
 If you’re like most people, you get more “junk” mail than you know what to do with.
 When you see something financial-related, it winds up in a pile.
 The truth is, you likely don’t need to save most of those.
 Talk with a tax professional or financial advisor to be sure before you toss anything.
-Then, when you discard the financial mail, you don’t have to keep; you might be surprised how much smaller and more manageable the pile becomes!
+Then, when you discard the financial mail, you don’t have to worry about keeping it, and you might be surprised how much smaller and more manageable the pile becomes!

-• Ask for help!
-If you’re still feeling overwhelmed, ask for help from someone who knows how to organize financial data and has been trusted to do so for over 25 years…True Assisting!
+If you’re still feeling overwhelmed, ask for help from someone who knows how to organize financial data and has been trusted to do so for over 30 years…True Assisting!
 We’d love to help you regain control of your financial life.

 Leave a Reply